User Manual

 • Validation: If an attribute with the same name already exists, the system can display an error message.

-• Automatic Category Assignment: CategoryId can be automatically determined according to specific screens.
+• Automatic Category Assignment: CategoryId can be automatically determined based on specific screens.

 Technical Risks